mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 ![My security credentials](/assets/ReadMe/MySecurityCredentials.png)

 From this page, click on *Access keys (access key ID and secret access key)* and *Create New Access Key*.
 The key will be downloaded on your computer, make sure to save it somewhere.
-You will nor be able to download it again and if it is lost you will need to generate a new key pair.
+You will not be able to download it again and if it is lost you will need to generate a new key pair.

 ### Step 4b: Create an Elastic Container Repository (ECR)
 The AWS service which manages container orchestration is called Elastic Compute Service (ECS).
-You can navigate to ECS by searching for it in the search bar, or by pressing services in the top left window (ECS can be found under *Containers*).
+You can navigate to ECS by searching for it in the search bar, or by clicking on *Services* in the top left window (ECS can be found under *Containers*).

-Once on the ECS landing page, navigate to *Repositories* in the menu on the left side.
-Once in the repositories page, press *Create repository*.
-Create the repository as a pricate repository and give it a fitting name, leave everything else as default.
+Once on the ECS landing page, navigate to *Repositories* in the menu on the left hand side.
+Once in the repositories page, click *Create repository*.
+Create the repository as a private repository and give it a fitting name.
+Leave everything else as default.

 ![Repository creation](/assets/ReadMe/CreateRepository.png)

 Now that we have ceated our repository we are ready to upload our Docker image.

 ### Step 4c: Uploading our Docker Image to AWS
 We will now use the AWS CLI to upload our Docker image to AWS.
-This assumes you have the AWS CLI installed on your compute (see [Step 0.
+This assumes you have the AWS CLI installed on your computer (see [Step 0.
 Getting set up before the hackathon](#step-0-getting-set-up-before-the-hackathon)).

 Before uploading our image we need to configure our AWS access in the CLI.
 This is done in the terminal with the below commands and your previously downloaded access key pair.

     $ aws configure set aws_access_key_id YOUR_ACCESS_KEY
     $ aws configure set aws_secret_access_key YOUR_SECRET_KEY

-We can also set the region as the same region we created our repository (if N. Virginia then he region name is us-east-1), and set JSON as the default output format.
+We also need to set the region as the same region where we created our repository (if N. Virginia then the region name is us-east-1), and set JSON as the default output format.

-    $ aws configure set default.region <YOUR_REGION>
+    $ aws configure set default.region YOUR_REGION
     $ aws configure set default.output json

 We can now log in to ECR.
-There is a ctually a breaking change in how you log in to ECR in the CLI Version 2 compared to version 1.
-Both login commands are provided below, [here](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration.html) you can see the full list of breaking changs between the versions.
+There is actually a breaking change in how you log in to ECR in the CLI Version 2 compared to Version 1.
+Both login commands are provided below, [here](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration.html) you can see the full list of breaking changes between the versions.

     # CLI Version 1 login
-    $ (aws ecr get-login --no-include-email --region <YOUR REGION>)
+    $ (aws ecr get-login --no-include-email --region YOUR REGION)

     # CLI Version 2 login
     $ aws ecr get-login-password | docker login --username AWS --password-stdin MY-REGISTRY-URL

-The registry URL id for the registry you widh to access, in our case this is the registry we jusy created in AWS.
+The registry URL is for the registry you wish to access, in our case this is the registry we jusy created in AWS.
 The URL (or URI as ECR calls it) can be found in the repository overview, see image below.

 ![Find your registry URI](/assets/ReadMe/MyRegistryURI.png)

 If the terminal responds with a *Login Succeeded* message you know you have successfully logged in to ECR and are ready to upload your Docker image.

-To upload the image to aws we first se the `docker tag` command and then the `docker push` command.
-For a more complete description on what these commands do check out the [Docker documentation](https://docs.docker.com/engine/reference/commandline/push/).
+To upload the Docker Image to AWS we will use the `docker tag` command and then the `docker push` commands.
+The `<EXISTING_IMAGE_NAME>` is the name of the image that was created in Step 3 (*hackathon_dashboard*), the AWS repository URI is the same as the one shown in the above picture.
+For a more complete description of what the Docker commands do check out the [Docker documentation](https://docs.docker.com/engine/reference/commandline/push/).

     $ docker tag <EXISTING_IMAGE_NAME> <AWS_REPOSITORY_URI>
     $ docker push <AWS_REPOSITORY_URI>

-An example of the commands and the reuslt is shown below.
+An example of the commands and the result is shown below.

 ![Push Docker image to the AWS repository](/assets/ReadMe/DockerPushImage.PNG)

-You can verify tat the push was successful by clicking on your repository in AWS, you should see that a *latest* version of your image is now available in the repository.
+You can verify that the push was successful by clicking on your repository in AWS, you should see that a *latest* version of your image is now available in the repository.
 Copy the URI and store it somewhere temporarily, you will need it when creating the container to deploy the image.

 ![Latest version of the Docker image in the ECR repository](/assets/ReadMe/AWSRepoLatest.PNG)